-PREPA does not have a comprehensive health assessment of the distribution system.
-In recent years, PREPA has not conducted programed pole line inspections (including streetlights).
-As a consequence, the condition of the distribution field assets is basically unknown and not documented.
+PREPA did not have a comprehensive health assessment of the distribution system.
+In recent years, PREPA did not conduct programed pole line assessments (including streetlights).
+As a consequence, the condition of the distribution field assets was basically unknown and not documented.
 It is apparent to experienced LUMA utility engineers from visual observations, site visits and an asset health sampling that there exist widespread deficiencies in the distribution system.
-Field inspections will categorize assets according to their health, based on estimates of condition (likelihood of failure) and engineers will assess criticality (consequence of failure) and assign an asset score from 0 (Worst) to 4 (best).
+Field assessments will categorize assets according to their health, based on estimates of condition (likelihood of failure) and engineers will assess criticality (consequence of failure) and assign an asset score from 0 (Worst) to 4 (best).
 Mitigation of risk related to only the highest risk assets will be categorized and performed as SRP work.
 These will be assets that exhibit the following: